Learn How to Write an Abstract - Steps & Examples

 Types of Abstracts

 Abstracts are further divided into two different types – descriptive and informative.
 Both of them have different aims and serve a unique purpose.
 Since their components vary too, it is best that you ask your professor and confirm the type of abstract you are supposed to write.
-Or you can also review sample research papers from the similar field and see what the abstract you studied includes.
+Or you can also review sample research papers from a similar field and see what the abstract you studied includes.

 A descriptive abstract describes the type of information presented in the work.
-It doesn't critique the work or present the findings; it only discusses the keywords of the text and the importance of the research, its scope and purpose.
-It is usually of 100 words or less.
+It doesn’t critique the work or present the findings; it only discusses the keywords of the text and the importance of the research, its scope and purpose.
+It is usually 100 words or less.

 The most commonly written abstracts are informative in nature.
 The purpose of such abstracts is to provide the reader with the main arguments and the significant findings of the paper.
 It includes all the elements of a descriptive essay with the addition of the conclusion and recommendations.